vicchi/wp-biographia/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add and display a customisable user biography for all single post types, in RSS feeds, in archives and on each entry on the landing page.
+Add and display a customisable user biography to the front page, single post types, archives and RSS feeds as well as via a widget in your sidebar.

 == Description ==

-This plugin allows you to add a customisable biography to posts, to RSS feeds, to pages, to archives and to each post on your blog's landing page.
+This plugin allows you to add a customisable biography to posts, to RSS feeds, to pages, to archives and to each post on your blog's landing page as well as via a widget in your sidebar.
 It integrates out of the box with the information that can be provided in each user's profile and supports custom post types.
 Display of the Biography Box can be hidden on a global or per user basis for posts, pages and custom post types as well as on a per category basis.

 Settings and options include: